rjferguson21/big-bang/docs/understanding_bigbang/network_encryption_and_ingress_diagram.md

 * If the app isn't part of the service mesh (which as of BigBang 1.8.0 is the case for Grafana, Prometheus, and AlertManager) then traffic from the Istio Ingress Gateway to the destination pod won't be encrypted, unless the application provides it's own encryption like in the case of Keycloak and Twistlock.
 * Kubernetes Operators have their own built in HTTPS.
 * Kubernetes Control Plane Components have built in mTLS.
-* Vinella CoreDNS that ships with Kubernetes doesn't leverage encrypted DNS
+* CoreDNS that ships with Kubernetes doesn't leverage encrypted DNS.